telerik/winforms-docs/knowledge-base/filter-by-checkbox-in-virtualgrid.md

 ## Solution

+First, make sure that you have already implemented the custom data cells with check boxes: [Creating custom cells]({%slug winforms/virtualgrid/cells/creating-custom-cells%}).

 The above illustrated result can be accomplished by following the steps below:

->note Make sure that you have already implemented the custom data cells with check boxes: [Creating custom cells]({%slug winforms/virtualgrid/cells/creating-custom-cells%})

 1\.
 Create a derivative of **VirtualGridFilterCellElement** and add a **RadCheckBoxElement** to it in order to filter the data by its **ToggleState**.